NeoHW/tp/docs/UserGuide.md

 **Notes about the Screenshots:**<br>

-* Each Screenshot is taken based on the state of the data after running the command example stated.
+* Each Screenshot is taken after running the example command stated.
 The original state of the data before running the command is that of the base Sample Data provided.

 **Notes about the command format:**<br>